keldLundgaard/Poseidon/README.md

 ## Acknowledgement:
 All code was written by Keld Lundgaard.

-Scoping and ideation was done with: Cyril Blank and Danny Fooba
+Scoping and ideation was done with Cyril Blank and Danny Fooba.